The Solo 401(k): A Retirement Plan for the Self-Employed Person

 There are currently around 16 million self-employed people in the United States, according to the Bureau of Labor Statistics.
 Unlike a full-time worker at a large corporation, these people do not have access to a traditional 401(k).
 The solo (or individual or one-participant) 401(k) is a solution for these people.

 To be eligible to have one of these retirement accounts, you must own a business but have no full-time employees.
 In essence, you work for yourself and by yourself.

 This plan offers many of the same benefits as a traditional 401(k).
 You’re able to contribute pre-tax dollars to it to help you save for retirement, and the money in the account can grow tax-deferred until you reach retirement age.

 However, it does have a number of features that make it different from the traditional account.
 For example, you may contribute to it as both an employer and an employee.
 Plus, your spouse may be able to contribute as well.

 Like a traditional 401(k), with a solo 401(k) you can make regular contributions to your retirement account.
 However, there are limits to how much you can contribute each year.

 Solo accounts allow you to contribute quite a bit more than traditional accounts.
-A self-employed worker may contribute up to $57,000 in 2020.
-(And that will increase to $58,000 next year.)
+A self-employed worker may contribute up to $61,000 in 2022.

 These payments are broken into both an employer contribution and an employee contribution.
 Technically, the same person is playing both roles here, but it breaks the contributions down into specific limits for each component.

-As the employee, you have the same $19,500 contribution limit that you would have in a traditional retirement account.
-But as the employer, you contribute a percentage of your business’s earnings up to $285,000 this year and up to $290,000 in 2021.
+As the employee, you have the same $20,500 contribution limit that you would have in a traditional retirement account.
+But as the employer, you contribute a percentage of your business’s earnings up to $305,000 in 2022.